jpsm83/health/documentation/n8n/article_translation.md

 6. Keep video/image URLs unchanged
 7. Output only the complete JSON object

+**CRITICAL URL PATTERN RULES:**
+- urlPattern: Use EXACT patterns (articles, artigos, articulos, artikel, articoli, artikelen)
+- category in canonicalUrl: Translate category names (intimacy → intimidad, etc.)
+- DO NOT use translated category names as urlPattern
+- DO NOT translate urlPattern - use exact mappings

 If empty, return: ARTICLE_ERROR: Invalid or empty ARTICLE content provided.
 ```